HAND-CHECKED·SOURCE-VERIFIED EVERY TERM·REAL TUITION FEES·0 PAID PLACEMENTS

 How much does St Andrew's GV cost per year?

-Published annual tuition is approximately ฿270K–฿650K per year (May 2026 verification).
+Published annual tuition is approximately ฿213K–฿868K per year (Jul 2026 verification).
 One-time fees, boarding, transport, and supplementary charges are additional — see the editorial fee table.

 Where is St Andrew's GV located?